dynatrace-oss/unguard/README.md

 # ![Unguard Logo](docs/images/logo/unguard-logo-red-small.png) Unguard

-___

 **Unguard** (🇦🇹 [ˈʊnˌɡuːat] like disquieting, 🇫🇷 [ãˈɡard] like the fencing command) is an **insecure** cloud-native microservices demo application.
-It consists of seven app services, a load generator, and two databases.
-Unguard encompasses vulnerabilities like SSRF, Command/SQL injection and comes with built-in Jaeger traces.
-The application is a web-based Twitter clone where users can:
+It consists of eight app services, a load generator, and two databases.
+Unguard encompasses vulnerabilities like server-side request forgery (SSRF), Command/SQL injection, JWT key confusion, remote code execution and many more.

-* register/login
-* post text, URLs and images
+The application is a web-based Twitter clone where users can register/login, post text, URLs and images and follow users.
-* view global or personalized timelines
-* see ads on the timeline
-* view/follow users
-* edit your user biography
+Unguard also features fake ads, a possibility to edit your biography and manage your membership.
-* manage user memberships

 > **Note**
 > This product is not officially supported by Dynatrace